acrawford13/local-library/readme.md

 # Item Catalog Project

+This is a catalog of books, which uses Google Maps API to allow searching for books in the local area.

 ## Getting Started
 - Download the repository
 - Create a new project in Google APIs and ensure the following APIs are enabled: